 Notes on the Geography of Senegal: Gorée

-The name Gorée is a corruption of the Dutch Goedereede, "good bay," which may refer to the sheltered waters here but more directly hints at Dutch homesickness and another island of Goedereede, this one just south of Rotterdam.
-Senegal's Goedereede is a tiny place, 350 meters by 800.
+The name Gorée is a corruption of the Dutch Goedereede, "good bay," which may refer to the sheltered waters here but more directly hints at Dutch homesickness and another Goedereede, this one just south of Rotterdam.
+Senegal's Goedereede in any case is tiny, 350 meters by 800.
 The northern part is a low terrace; the southern, a basalt mountain.
 The slab on the left here is a French fort.
 The tower atop the mountain is a memorial to slavery.
 The unusual palm tree at the base of the mountain is, of course, a disguised cell-phone tower.
 Wonders never cease.

 Here's the fort, Fort d'Estrées, named for Vice-Admiral Jean d'Estrées, who seized the island in 1677 and began the era of French rule.

 There's a small harbor with a breakwater, pier, and sandy beach.
 The breakwater is handy, but summer storms often come from the northeast, spoiling the anchorage here and, in the past at least, forcing ships to anchor off the west side.

 Judging from the lamp posts, people have been coming and going for a while--now almost entirely on day trips.

 We can wander over to the fort.
 Here's an 18th century house built of basalt, plastered and painted with an ahistorical but now common vermillion.
 The wood bits are pine.
 The only trees growing around here naturally are palms and baobabs, so the pines are imported.
 You might expect that they came from France, but no, they're pitch pine from North America.